AFLabs-public/.github/profile/README.md

 # AUTONOMOUS-FOX LABORATORIES

-**Autonomous-Fox Laboratories (AF Labs)** is an independent research group exploring the intersection of machine learning and financial market behaviour.
+***Autonomous-Fox Laboratories (AF Labs) is an independent research group advancing deep learning and statistical approaches for modelling the behaviours of financial markets.

 Our work focuses on developing deep learning models that extract structure from complex, noisy data — particularly in settings where useful information is scarce and unstable.
 By advancing methods in representation and contextual learning, we aim to capture the underlying organisation of market behaviour rather than just its surface patterns.